PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 > In a real-world scenario, you will typcially create a seperate lakehouse for each zone.
-This demo is using a single lakehouse for all three zones just to simplify things and reduce the complexity as you begin working with Python and Spark.
+This demo is using a single lakehouse for all three zones just to simplify things and to reduce the complexity as you begin working with Python and Spark.

 ## Create lakehouse tables using a pre-provided Fabric notebook